 We went on 5 game drives while we were there.
 We saw things from lions, rhinos, hippos, giraffes, and buffalo down to millipedes, dung beetles, and a red velvet tick.
 I won’t go into too many details here about all of the animals we saw.
 If you’re interested in learning more about what our game drives were like during our stay at Mongena, check out my post that walks you through each of them and all of the animals we saw.

 Each vehicle going out on a game drive has a guide/driver and a tracker.
-The tracker is keeping an eye on the ground looking for tracks, and in the bushes for movement.
+The tracker is keeping an eye on the ground looking for tracks and in the bushes for movement.
 The guys we had were wonderful at spotting things for us!
 Also, they both had great knowledge about everything.
 I don’t know if any questions went unanswered.
 Not only did they have great knowledge, but they had a huge passion for what they did and for the animals!
+And the nice thing was, I could request to have the same group for each drive.
+That way they knew what I was talking about when I mentioned something or had an idea of what I’d seen and hadn’t seen.

 Never once did I feel unsafe here.
 There is a fence around the lodge area to keep those bigger, more dangerous animals out.
 Our guide told us a story about some elephants messing with the fence once, but he said it was a rare scenario.
 And when we went on our game drives, even though you’re in an open-air vehicle and in your imagination, a lion could leap up to get you, that doesn’t happen.
 The animals mostly see these vehicles as one large animal.
 As long as you’re not standing up and messing around drawing attention to yourself, they just let you be.